peter88213/novxlib-docs/source/comment.rst

 .. admonition:: <comment>

    Purpose
-      Defines a comment in the section content.
+      Defines a comment in a section content.

    Content
       - `creator <creator.html>`__